grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

-When creating my custom partition table (ie. Installation Type of "Something Else") I chose the following arrangement of the unallocated space created in the shrink step above.
+When creating my custom partition table (ie. Installation Type of "Something Else") I chose the following arrangement of the unallocated space (created in the shrink step above).

 Partition | Filesystem | Mount point | Size       | Comment
 ----------|------------|-------------|------------|---------